FlexMeasures/flexmeasures/flexmeasures/data/Readme.md

 ## Make first migration

+Run the
-Run these commands from the repository root directory (read below comments first):
+  se commands from the repository root directory (read below comments first):
+    :status 422: UNPROCESSABLE_ENTITY

-    flask db init
+    flexmeasures db init
-    flask db migrate
+    flexmeasures db migrate
-    flask db upgrade
+    flexmeasures db upgrade

-The first command (`flask db init`) is only needed here once, it initialises the alembic migration tool.
+The first command (`flexmeasures db init`) is only needed here once, it initialises the alembic migration tool.
 The second command generates the SQL for your current db model and the third actually gives you the db structure.

 With every migration, you get a new migration step in `migrations/versions`.
-Be sure to add that to `git`, as future calls to `flask db upgrade` will need those steps, and they might happen on another computer.
+Be sure to add that to `git`, as future calls to `flexmeasures db upgrade` will need those steps, and they might happen on another computer.

 Hint: You can edit these migrations steps, if you want.